-I’m going to start this issue telling you why February and March were terrible months for me.
+I’m going to start this article telling you why February and March were terrible months for me.
 I had some major financial problems, but there’s a moral to the story, so bear with me.
 (I’m not just whining or looking for sympathy, I promise.)

 What I want you to take from this is how just about anyone can run into hard times financially, no matter how carefully you try to prepare.
 Although I know there should be no shame in this, I was terribly embarrassed when I ran into problems lately.

 It’s what you do to bail yourself out of your financial problems that determines whether they’ll be ongoing or whether you’ll recover and get back to a state of comfort and security.

 Medical bills took a chunk out of my financial security.

 Everyone has heard about the terrible flu going around the United States this year.
 It killed thousands of Americans swiftly and without mercy.
 So, when my youngest daughter became ill, I immediately began doing everything possible to help her recover.
 She’s normally a healthy child and we eat well, take all the right supplements, and nurture our immune systems.
 But, she works with the public in her program and flu happens.